- A fully managed service that allows data scientists and developers to easily build, train, and deploy machine learning models at scale.

 Note: If you are studying for the AWS Certified Machine Learning Specialty exam, we highly recommend that you take our AWS Certified Machine Learning – Specialty Practice Exams and read our Machine Learning Specialty exam study guide.

 A Machine Learning Specialist has various CSV training datasets stored in an S3 bucket.
-Previous models trained with similar training data size using the Amazon SageMaker XGBoost algorithm have a slow training process.
+Previous models trained with similar training data sizes using the Amazon SageMaker Linear learner algorithm have a slow training process.
 The Specialist wants to decrease the amount of time spent on training the model.

 Which combination of steps should be taken by the Specialist?
 (Select TWO.)